HwWobbe/WipHww/README.md

 * add a public record for Richard's Address
   * build a Private data extension for Hwo's record of Am I on the List
     * review the eOn APP
+* the Contributions Settings ( Pulse ) display should support EdD documentation
+  * ...
 * Minimal Test Case for a PR or just a simple Git pull of two files
   * create another folder for the 2022 information
     * test the "Code" control more deeply